• Skip to primary navigation

 Styled Event Calendar

-I have used this calendar plugin before, and because Pippin uses minimal styling in his plugins, the calendar just picked up the styles from the theme, and looked great, as installed.
-When I installed it in a recent custom Genesis theme, it looked a bit off, so I want to share a few quick tips to get it looking beautiful in your Genesis child theme.
+I’ve used this calendar plugin on several websites, and because Pippin uses minimal styling in his plugins, the calendar just picked up the styles from the theme, and looks pretty great, as installed.
+But with the Genesis Sample CSS, the calendar header and select fields can use a few tweaks, so I want to share a few quick tips to get it looking beautiful in your Genesis child theme.

 There are many WordPress event calendar plugins both free and premium; some have lots of features, but are very complex to use.
-Sugar Event Calendar is a really simple and flexible events calendar plugin.
-This is a premium plugin, but a lite version is available in the WordPress plugin directory which may be all you need.
+Sugar Event Calendar is a really simple, but flexible events calendar plugin.
+The link is for the premium plugin, but a lite version — Simple Event Management – Sugar Calendar (Lite) — is available in the WordPress plugin directory which may be all you need.

 This plugin creates a calendar page with your events and also creates an events archive page with event custom posts listed by date of occurrence.
 The premium plugin has some additional widgets, so you can have a smaller calendar, a list of events, and a list of event categories in your sidebar.
 If you need to show the event location, there is also a Sugar Event Calendar – Google Maps add-on available for download from the WordPress Plugins page.
 If you want to take registrations for your events, there is a Gravity Forms add-on, as well.